RiseOoi/codility_python36/README.md

 ## Why this repo?

 * There are not much of good repos of codility's solutions in Python 3.6.
+They are usually copy-pastas of the popular Python 2 solutions from other sites and not only they are outdated, hard to read, a lot of them never take advantage of Python 3.6+'s language features.

+* And so, I try to provide extensive comments and additional Python information for study.
+If you don't like the additional comments, either ignore them or try other repos.

-* And I actually wrote all these to teach myself, I will be glad if it helps you.
+* Acutally, I wrote all these to teach myself Python 3.6 better, I will be delighted if it helps anyone.
 If it doesn't, well, please try other repos.

-* Also, I try to provide extensive comments and additional Python information for study.
-If you don't like the additional comments, either ignore them or try other repos.

 * I also try to provide constructive criticisms of the incomplete/incorrect codility solutions that didn't cover all the cases or are not flexible enough.

-* In fact, you will sometimes find solutions that perform better than official/unofficial solutions.
+* In fact, you will often find solutions that perform better than official codility solutions (if there is one) and unofficial solutions from other sites.

 * In some cases that have multiple very possibly good answers, time measurements and deeper explanations are also be provided.